fortmeier/fortmeier.github.io/_posts/2014-08-19-pillow_castle.markdown

 ![MainMenu]({{ site.url }}/images/2014_08_19_pillowcastle1_small.png)
 ![Ingame]({{ site.url }}/images/2014_08_19_pillowcastle2_small.png)

+It is implemented in Java, using the libraries libgdx and artemis.

 You can find a download link at [Innogame's blogpost](http://www.innogames.com/de/blog/2014/08/games-jam/#).
 For the best gameplay, you need two X-box controllers.
 Alternatively, it is possible to play the game with the keyboard with the following keys:

 ### Player 1